|Managing Partners||Managing Principals||Principals||Executives in Residence|

 Prior to joining Renaissance Strategic Advisors, Michael was a Managing Director at UBS Securities where he led the Defense & Government IT effort from 2011-2013.
 Michael began his career in the mergers & acquisitions group at Lehman Brothers where he focused on the aerospace, defense and government IT sectors.
 In 2009, Michael joined Lazard in its Washington, DC office to help build Lazard's defense and government IT practice.
 Michael holds a bachelor's degree in business from the University of Virginia's McIntire School of Commerce and a Masters of Business Administration degree from the University of Virginia's Darden School of Business.

-Michael is a regular speaker at international defence conferences covering topics such as international business development, industrial collaboration, foreign direct investment, geopolitics and security.
+Michael is a regular speaker at international defence conferences covering topics such as foreign direct investment, offsets, industrial collaboration, internationalisation of the value chain, geopolitics and security.
 He comments on defence and security issues for media outlets.

-Michael holds a BA from Hofstra University, and an MSc in international affairs with a concentration in economic development from the New School for Social Research.
+Michael received an MSc in international affairs from the New School for Social Research in New York specialising in economic development.

 John Gaffney, Managing Principal, joined Renaissance Strategic Advisors in 2010.
 From 2002 - 2010, Mr. Gaffney was Vice President and Director of Mergers and Acquisitions for SAIC's $3.5 billion Defense Solutions Group and, prior to that, for SAIC's Engineering, Training and Logistics Group.
 He had responsibility for development of the Groups' long-range strategy, and for sourcing, validating and closing acquisitions that helped drive that strategy.
 From 1998-2000, Mr. Gaffney was a Vice President in SAIC's corporate venture capital arm.
 During his tenure at SAIC, he closed acquisitions totaling approximately $400M in revenues, including ProcureNet, Cornerstone Technologies, Varec, Icon Systems, and most recently Forterra Systems.
 He has also sourced and closed venture investments in telecommunications software and hardware firms on behalf of SAIC totaling approximately $70M.